x-pai/AlphaBot/sponsors.md

   </tr>
 </table>

-> Note: The examples above are for reference only, not actual sponsors
+> Thanks to the above sponsors～

 ### Use of Sponsorship Funds